What New Schizophrenia Treatments, Medications Are Coming?

 Researchers have been making great strides in recent years.
 They understand now more than ever how medications work in the brain, and they’re using this new knowledge to develop better medications, drugs that treat more of schizophrenia’s symptoms and do so with fewer side effects.
 New schizophrenia medications offer realistic hope for a better life with this illness.

-Peterson, T. (2018, March 28).
-What New Schizophrenia Treatments, Medications are Coming?, HealthyPlace.
-Retrieved on 2019, June 24 from https://www.healthyplace.com/thought-disorders/schizophrenia-treatment/what-new-schizophrenia-treatments-medications-are-coming
+Peterson, T. (2021, December 28).
+What New Schizophrenia Treatments, Medications Are Coming?, HealthyPlace.
+Retrieved on 2023, March 20 from https://www.healthyplace.com/thought-disorders/schizophrenia-treatment/what-new-schizophrenia-treatments-medications-are-coming